 Physician Services

-Physician services are the professional services performed by a licensed physician for a recipient including diagnosis, therapy, surgery, and consultation.
+Physician services are the professional services performed by a licensed physician for a beneficiary including diagnosis, therapy, surgery, and consultation.

 Physician services are covered if they are professional services performed by a licensed physician at the center, or performed away from the center if the physician has an agreement with the center to be paid for the services.
 The services must be within the scope of his/her profession under Louisiana law.